avloboda/RouterOS_toolkit/discover_wlan_issues/README.md

 - Lopsided signals
 - Low signal-to-noise ratio

-Tested with Python3.6
+Edit the variables in the "main.py" file to suit your tolerances.
+The current settings are there with the QRT 5 ac in mind.

+### Requirements
+* Requires Python3.6+
-Scripts require the librouteros 2.2.0+ library, which can be found here: https://github.com/luqasz/librouteros
+* Requires Librouteros 2.2.0 library, which can be found here: https://github.com/luqasz/librouteros